rocky-linux/documentation/docs/guides/8_6_installation.md

 !!!
 Tip

     The installation Source area is where you can opt to perform a network-based installation.
-For a network-based installation, you need to first ensure that a network adapter on the target system is properly configured, and is able to reach the internet.
+For a network-based installation, you need first to ensure that a network adapter on the target system is configured correctly and can reach the internet.
 To perform a network-based installation, click on `Installation Source` and then select the `On the network` radio button.
 Once selected, choose `https` as the protocol and type the following URL in the text field `download.rockylinux.org/pub/rocky/8/BaseOS/x86_64/os`.
 Click `Done`.

 #### Software Selection